Developmental Psychology, Georgetown University

 Strategic Initiatives Lead, Office of Regional Operations, Administration for Children and Families

 Christina Padilla is a PhD candidate in the department of Psychology at Georgetown University.
-Her research focuses on the role of parental investments and early education experiences on children’s school readiness, as well as differences in investments between groups of parents, including parents differing by socioeconomic and nativity status.
+Her research focuses on the individual and combined role of parental investments and early education experiences on children’s school readiness, as well as differences in investments between groups of parents, including parents differing by socioeconomic and nativity status.
 She is also interested in studying the unique role fathers play in child development.
 Christina holds a Master's in Public Policy from Georgetown University and a BA in Psychology from Johns Hopkins University.
 Prior to starting her doctoral program, Ms. Padilla worked on several longitudinal studies on parenting and family dynamics at the Eunice Kennedy Shriver National Institute of Child Health and Human Development's section on Child and Family Research.

 The role of Head Start Parent Outreach and Classroom Quality in Promoting Positive Parent-Child Interactions